Joint declarations

 The International Organization of Legal Metrology (OIML), the International Bureau of Weights and Measures (BIPM), the International Measurement Confederation (IMEKO), the International Science Council (ISC) and its Committee on Data (CODATA), the International Electrotechnical Commission (IEC), the International Laboratory Accreditation Cooperation (ILAC) and the International Organization for Standardization (ISO) signed a Joint Statement of Intent On the digital transformation in the international scientific and quality infrastructure (Joint Statement) on 30 March 2022.

-The Joint Statement provides a platform for the signatory organisations to come together to indicate their support, in ways that are appropriate to each particular organisation, for the development, implementation, and promotion of the SI Digital Framework as part of a wider digital transformation of the international scientific and quality infrastructure.
-Other international organisations are expected to sign the Joint Statement in the future.
+The Joint Statement provides a platform for the signatory organizations to come together to indicate their support, in ways that are appropriate to each particular organisation, for the development, implementation, and promotion of the SI Digital Framework as part of a wider digital transformation of the international scientific and quality infrastructure.
+Other international organizations are expected to sign the Joint Statement in the future.

 The OIML is openly and actively engaging in the digital transformation of legal metrology.
-This has been recently demonstrated by the creation of the OIML Digitalisation Task Group.
-This Task Group, which consists of 15 OIML Members and international and regional organisations, is a new horizontal group of the OIML which will support the digital transformation of legal metrology processes and services and support, promote and coordinate the international harmonisation and implementation of digital transformation in legal metrology.
-By signing the Joint Statement, the OIML signals its support of the principles contained in it and provides a frame of reference for the OIML Digitalisation Task Group.
+This has been recently demonstrated by the creation of the OIML Digitalization Task Group.
+This Task Group, which consists of 15 OIML Members and international and regional organizations, is a new horizontal group of the OIML which will support the digital transformation of legal metrology processes and services and support, promote and coordinate the international harmonization and implementation of digital transformation in legal metrology.
+By signing the Joint Statement, the OIML signals its support of the principles contained in it and provides a frame of reference for the OIML Digitalization Task Group.

-In signing the Joint Statement, the OIML aims to continue to support the objectives of its 125 Members.
+In signing the Joint Statement, the OIML aims to continue to support the objectives of all its Members.

 Metrological Traceability